kubernetes/website/content/en/docs/reference/access-authn-authz/rbac.md

 ### Role and ClusterRole

-An RBAC _Role_ or _ClusterRole_ contains rules that represent a set of permissions.
+A RBAC _Role_ or _ClusterRole_ contains rules that represent a set of permissions.
 Permissions are purely additive (there are no "deny" rules).

 A Role always sets permissions within a particular {{< glossary_tooltip text="namespace" term_id="namespace" >}};